 Research issues in penile cancer

-Research helps doctors to find new and better treatments for cancer, as well as new ways to diagnosed them.
+Research helps doctors to find new and better treatments, as well as new ways to diagnose and monitor cancer.

 It can be more difficult to do research into rare cancers such as penile cancer because there are fewer men to take part in them.
 So, compared to more common cancers there are relatively few trials.

 Researchers are looking at using a new type of scan to diagnose penile cancer.
 They want to find out how well this scan works at picking up cancer cells that have spread to the lymph nodes in the groin.